Forward Helix Piercing (Anti-helix Piercing): Pain, Cost, Healing Time, Benefits, Jewelry, Sizes, Risks, Aftercare

 If this piercing had a standard type of jewelry, it would be the flat back labret stud.
 A compact stud is ideal for this small piercing area, and the flat back protects the inside of the ear from irritation.

-For this reason, labret stud earrings are usually the first type of jewelry used for a new forward helix piercing.
+For this reason, labret stud earrings are usually the first type of jewelry used for a new Forward Helix piercing.

-2. Curved Barbells
+4. Curved Barbells (Banana Barbells)

 Curved barbell piercing ASTM F136 implant-grade titanium internally threaded $16.9, SHOP NOW.